-Eketāhuna Water Supply, 15 September 2021
+Dannevirke Water Supply, 15 September 2021

 Tararua District Council has issued a precautionary boil water notice for the Dannevirke water supply.
-This is due to recent heavy rain resulting in turbid (dirty), to the point where the existing water treatment plant cannot reduce the turbidity to levels required by the NZ Drinking Water Standards.
+This is due to recent heavy rain resulting in turbid (dirty) source water, to the point where the existing water treatment plant cannot reduce the turbidity to levels required by the NZ Drinking Water Standards.
 It should be noted that no E.coli has been detected in the water.

 Due to current challenges with Dannevirke’s impounded supply, we are current unable to take water from this when the source water is turbid.
 This was a known risk and repairs to the impounded supply are expected to begin this week pending weather conditions.